 Responsive design is the process of dynamically changing the appearance of a website to match the user’s device.
 It has become increasingly important over the years as the number of different internet-ready devices has sky-rocketed.

-Content management systems allow front-end developers to quickly build and deploy websites.
+- CMS and E-Commerce Platforms: Content management systems allow front-end developers to quickly build and deploy websites.
 They take care of all the heavy lifting and under-the-hood functionality so developers can focus on content and design.
 WordPress, Drupal, Joomla, and Magento are some examples of popular CMS platforms.

-Understanding testing protocols and eliminating bugs are key development skills.
+- Testing and Debugging: Understanding testing protocols and eliminating bugs are key development skills.
 Usually, two types of testing procedures are carried out.

 Unit testing is where individual blocks of source code are tested for functionality.